maxant/kafka-data-consistency/mf/README.md

 - search (based ES, so partners need to be in there too!)
   - should we also have partner relations in there? so that if i search for augustus, i see all his contracts?
   - nah, just start simple, add partners, so you can search them. then from the partner view you get their contracts
+- ES via kafka and then the relevant component, rather than a dedicated one
 - display existing draft so that you can continue working from there
 - change from external to internal, if you arent sure and need a consultation
 - add createdAt/By to all entities and order partner relationships by that and load only the latest ones